Wigguno/DotaTheGathering/README.md

 When the game state changes to Hero Select, the votes are tallied and acted upon in [events.lua](https://github.com/Wigguno/DotaTheGathering/blob/master/game/dota_addons/dota_the_gathering/scripts/vscripts/events.lua)

 # Contact
 Feel free to contact me for help understanding this code.
-You can contact me on IRC (irc.gamesurge.net, #dota2mods, #dota2modhelpdesk)